cyclestreets/cyclescape-chef/README.md

 Then run chef as normal.
 If you are running against a chef-server, then create the databag from the .json example using knife.

+N.B.
+When you set up the mailbox values, and run chef (below), it'll start processing emails from that mailbox with no further configuration change.
+It's worth being cautious when setting up failover servers, for example.

 # Running chef

 At this point, chef can take care of everything else.